wp-plugins/flyzoo/readme.txt

 ####Chat Features####

-* **Cloud based, hosted chat**: built to ensure a fast message delivery without touching your server
+* **Cloud based, fast and reliable**: Built to ensure a fast message delivery without overloading your server

 * **Single Sign On**: users can automatically join the chat using their existing WordPress accounts